 This web page shows only a small excerpt of our Bearfeard research.
-Another 259 words (18 lines of text) covering the years 1180, 1400, 1655, 1688, 1685 and 1686 are included under the topic Early Bearfeard History in all our PDF Extended History products and printed products wherever possible.
+Another 129 words (9 lines of text) covering the years 1180, 1400, 1655, 1688, 1685 and 1686 are included under the topic Early Bearfeard History in all our PDF Extended History products and printed products wherever possible.

 Bearfeard Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Barefoot, Barfoot, Barfitt, Barfit, Barford, Barefield, Barefred, Barefoote and many more.

 Early Notables of the Bearfeard family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Bearfeard Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bearfeard Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bearfeard family to Ireland
+Migration of the Bearfeard family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Bearfeard or a variant listed above were: James Barefoot who settled in Maryland in 1634; Thomas in Virginia in 1635; followed by another Thomas in Virginia in 1650; John in Virginia in 1634; Elizabeth settled in Maryland in 1743.